-Terrorist financing
+Terrorist financing20

-Member States shall take the necessary measures to ensure that providing or collecting funds, by any means, directly or indirectly, with the intent that they should be used, or knowing that they are to be used, in full or in part, to commit or to contribute to any of the offence(s) referred to in Articles 3 to $\underline{10}^{24}$ (...) is punishable as a criminal offence when committed intentionally.
-For the offence to be punishable, it shall not be necessary that a specific offence referred to in Articles 3 to 10 can already be identified.
+1. Member States shall take the necessary measures to ensure that providing or collecting funds, by any means, directly or indirectly, with the intent that they should be used, or knowing that they are to be used, in full or in part, to commit or to contribute to any of the offence(s) referred to in Articles 3 to 9 (...) or 16 (1) and (2) is punishable as a criminal offence when committed intentionally.
+For the offence to be punishable, it shall not be necessary that the offender knows for which specific offence(s) the funds are to be used, nor shall it be necessary that they are in fact used, in full or in part, to commit or to contribute to any of the offence(s) referred to in Articles 3 to 9.